OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client_Side_Testing/09-Testing_for_Clickjacking.md

 Web proxies are known for adding and stripping headers.
 In the case in which a web proxy strips the “X-FRAME-OPTIONS” header then the site loses its framing protection.

-##### Mobile website version
+##### Mobile Website Version

 Also in this case, since the `X-FRAME-OPTIONS` has to be implemented in every page of the website, the developers may have not protected the mobile version of the website.

-### Create a “proof of concept”
+### Create a Proof of Concept

-Once we have discovered that the site we are testing is vulnerable to clickjacking attack, we can proceed with the development of a `proof of concept` to demonstrate the vulnerability.
+Once we have discovered that the site we are testing is vulnerable to clickjacking attack, we can proceed with the development of a `proof of concept` (PoC) to demonstrate the vulnerability.
 It is important to note that, as mentioned previously, these attacks can be used in conjunction with other forms of attacks (for example CSRF attacks) and could lead to overcome anti-CSRF tokens.
 In this regard we can imagine that, for example, the target site allows to authenticated and authorized users to make a transfer of money to another account.

 Suppose that to execute the transfer the developers have planned three steps.
 In the first step the user fill a form with the destination account and the amount.
 In the second step, whenever the user submits the form, is presented a summary page asking the user confirmation (like the one presented in the following picture).